juju/docs/src/en/juju-backups.md

 backup will be able to connect to and control your environments, so a further step of encrypting this backup file may be advisable.

 ### Restoring ~/.juju

-Restoring your Juju client settings and environments is a simple matter of extracting the archive you created above.
+For Ubuntu, restoring your Juju client settings and environments is a simple matter of extracting the archive you created above.

 ```
+cd ~
 tar xzf juju-yymmdd-hhmmss.tar.gz
 ```

+!!!
+Note: This command will extract the contents of the archive and overwrite any existing files in the Juju directory.
+Please be sure that this is what you want!

 In the case of any local environment, this will also be restored providing the actual service itself (LXC) has remained running.